 How to get to Tigre from Buenos Aires

 In another article, we explain how the public transport system works in Buenos Aires and why it is necessary to get the SUBE card.

 It is the fastest and cheapest way.
 You must take the MITRE RAMAL TIGRE line that leaves from the Retiro train station.
-In Retiro, trains depart and arrive to and from Tigre, every day every 15 minutes from 5am to 11pm.
-Due the situation of COVID-19, the schedules and permits for its use may be modified, as well as the frequencies.
+In Retiro, trains depart and arrive to and from Tigre, every day every 13-16 minutes from 5am to 9pm.
+The schedules may undergo changes, as well as the frequencies, due to construction or holidays..
 Here we leave you the direct website of the Miter Train for more updated information.
 Times are usually predetermined and you can find them on the same website.